Brianland

 1:36:25 – “Virgil’s down from Cleansing & Distortion.” 🙂

 1:36:31 – “And of course you know Roy More — Fifth Fleet Field General from the Southwest.” [played by 81-yr-old Kevin Tighe in a wheelchair, his first screen appearance in nearly 20 years.
-Like every role in the movie, perfect casting, but also gracious thoughtful kind casting.
+Like every role in the movie, perfect casting, but also gracious, thoughtful & kind.
 This woulda been a nice payday for a long out-of-work actor, and residuals for as long as he lives.]

 They tell him about Lockjaw’s mixed-race child, and instruct him to go and “make it clean” re: Lockjaw and Willa.

-I know we’re in a room full of white supremacists — but I love how comically this scene is written & played!
+I know this is a room full of white supremacists — but I love how comically this scene is written & played!

 1:41:46 – Willa machine gun shooting – echoing her mother’s scene early in movie